7enTropy7/RSA_cryptography/README.md

 This is a prctical demonstration of the algorithm where every time a socket connection is set up, a new set of pubic,private keys are generated.

 The bitlength can be adjusted in the code for desired level of security.

+This code can be used to save your passwords or other confedential data remotely to a server without any worries of it getting hacked.